 Reportedly, the 3 cruise passengers - Arnaldo Salazar Rosas (aged 34), Andreina Lopez Ramírez (aged 26) and Mercedes Salazar Benzaquen (aged 22) were carrying a total of 20 kilos of cocaine wrapped in 108 bundles.

-The ship was en-route to Dominican Republic carrying around 1600 passengers plus 600 crew.
+The ship was en route to the Dominican Republic carrying around 1600 passengers plus 600 crew.

 |28 January 2008||Propulsion / Power Loss|